This Is Not Paris: Annecy's Food Culture and the Art of Alpine Defiance

 Located inside the Palais de l'Île—the medieval prison that is Annecy's most iconic building—Café des Arts offers the most atmospheric apéritif experience in town.
 The stone walls and historic setting create an unforgettable backdrop for an evening drink.

 Order a génépi—the herbal liqueur made from an alpine plant that grows above 2,000 meters.
 The local version is less sweet than commercial varieties, with a complex botanical character that evokes high mountain meadows.
 For wine lovers, the mondeuse—a red grape indigenous to Savoie—offers peppery, wild berry flavors that pair beautifully with cheese.
+The jacquère—the most widely planted white grape in Savoie—produces crisp, mineral wines with notes of green apple and white flowers that are perfect with lake fish.

-Bon Pain Bon Vin: Natural Wine Gem
+Bon Pain Bon Vin: Natural Wine and Zero Attitude

 Address: 9 Rue du Pâquier, 74000 Annecy